 Rights groups fear “intimidation” against students of University of Silesia in Katowice

-The Center for Monitoring of Xenophobic and Racist Behaviors, who provides legal support to the students, stated that interrogations were performed in the presence of lawyers from Ordo Iuris Institute, a notorious Catholic influence and lobby group in Poland.
+The Center for Monitoring of Xenophobic and Racist Behaviors, who provides legal support to the students, stated that interrogations were performed in the presence of lawyers from Ordo Iuris Institute, a notorious Catholic influence and lobby group in Poland. silesia university katowice

 University of Silesia Disciplinary Ombudsman, who represented the students, is for his part threatened with up to three years in prison.